-While I was sitting I was thinking that if there is an upper, spiritual level where the souls live after the death, all the great men, saints, prophets and gods live together and in harmony without fighting or arguing with each other.
+While I was sitting I was thinking that if there is an upper, spiritual level where the souls live after the death, all the great men, saints, prophets and gods live together and in harmony without fighting or arguing against one another.
 I was imaging Mohamed, Krishna, Buddha and Jesus walking and talking together, wondering why humans were so divided because of them.

 In the meantime all the people inside the mosque moved ahead and took position in front of the imam.
 The person, who previously had invited me to sit down, now asked me to go forward.
 He aligned me in the center of the carpet, and then at the voice of the imam we genuflected in the Muslim’s style several times.
 When the ceremony was over I collected my shoes and headed for Zippori, the next stage.

 I asked some people the way for Zippori and they directed to me towards a road downhill.
 It was very hot and when, on my right I took sight of a stall where two people were selling prickly pears I stopped there with a sigh of relief.
 They sold their fruit in plastic baskets.
-One basket was too much for me, so I asked to buy only half of it and I also asked them to peel the fruit.
+One basket was too much for me, so I asked to buy only half of it.
 I sat down and a lady offered me a glass of cool orange juice.
 They peeled the prickly fruits; I ate them with gusto and asked for the bill.

 I thanked them, and went on my way to Zippori.
 I took the road they had pointed to me but I was going further and further into the countryside.
 At a certain moment I arrived at a bifurcation.
 I did know which road to take.
 The sun was hotter and hotter but a cool breeze blew over me.
 I had the sensation that hundreds of powerful fans had been set over my head.
-Rare cars were passing by and whenever I raised my arm for asking information they did not stop.
-I had seen a big truck loaded with hay, on the right side of the bifurcation when a small car came and stopped at my request.
+Rare cars were passing by, but whenever I raised my arm to ask information they did not stop.
+Suddenly, a small car stopped upon my request.
 The driver lowered the window and looked at me.

 “Do you know the way to Zippori?”

-“But Zippori is not a town, a village?
+“But is not Zippori a town or a village?
 This is countryside!”

-I showed him my map of the Jesus’ trail and I sneaked my head through the window, searching a relief to the scorching sun.
+I showed him my Jesus’ Trail map and sneaked my head through the window, searching a relief to the scorching sun.
 He was scanning my map and I hoped ardently he would give me a ride.